sachieko/aircall/README.md

 This project's boilerplate was created with [Create React App](https://github.com/facebook/create-react-app) and [Speer's Aircall Boilerplate](https://github.com/speer-technologies/aircall).

+This app was scrapped together in one sleep deprived 24 hours by [me (Sachieko)](https://github.com/sachieko)!
+There is a lot I would improve and change, such as grouping calls by day in a list, importing actually decent icons and so on.

 ## Getting Started

 I used `npm` here, you would have to configure it for `yarn`.